Entering the European market for speciality coffee

 Uganda is a key country when it comes to Fine Robusta.
 It is home to the Center of Robusta Excellence (CORE), which is focused on research, quality improvement and marketing of coffee.
 CORE, together with the Coffee Quality Institute, developed the industry’s first standards and procedures defining Fine Robusta coffee.

 - Identify your potential competitors.
 To be successful as an exporter, it is important to learn from them too.
 Look into their marketing strategies, the product characteristics they highlight and their value addition approaches.
 Successful companies that already export to the European market from which you can learn include Bench Maji Coffee (Ethiopia), Sumatera Arabika Gayo (Indonesia), ACODIHUE (Guatemala), Nyamurinda Coffee (Rwanda), La Meseta (Colombia) Café Mesa de los Santos (Colombia), ACPU (Uganda), O’Coffee (Brazil) and Bourbon Specialty Coffees (Brazil).
-Another interesting exporting company to learn from is Caravela Coffee, which has a wide portfolio of specialty coffees from Latin America, facilitates contact between roasters and producers, and sets up representative offices in destination markets.
+Another interesting exporting company to learn from is Caravela Coffee, which has a wide portfolio of speciality coffees from Latin America, facilitates contact between roasters and producers, and sets up representative offices in destination markets.

 - Identify and promote your unique selling points.
 Give detailed information about your coffee growing region or origin, the varieties, qualities, postharvesting techniques and certification of the coffee you offer.
 You can also tell the history of your organisation, your coffee growing farm and the passion and dedication of the people working there.
 These are all elements that make your company unique.